invertase/notifee/docs-react-native/react-native/docs/ios/remote-notification-support.md

 previous: /react-native/docs/ios/permissions
 ---

-> It is recommended to only use a notification service extension if you require an image or need to modify the contents of the notification before its displayed.
+> It is recommended to only use a notification service extension if you require an image or need to modify the contents of the notification before display.

-It's possible to display a notification with Notifee features from outside the app using remote notifications (a.k.a push notifications) by using `notifee_options` in APNs keys with our notification service extension helper.
+It is possible to display a notification with Notifee features from outside the app using remote notifications (a.k.a push notifications) by using the combination of a`notifee_options` section in your remote notification message (see below for example) and the Notifee notification service extension helper.

-Adding a custom key `notifee_options` in the message payload enables Notifee to modify the notification before it is finally displayed to the end user.
-You can also change it as you please during this time.
+Adding a custom key `notifee_options` in the remote notification message (as shown below) enables Notifee to modify the notification before it is finally displayed to the end user.
+If your use case requires it, you may also use custom native code as shown below to change the notification before display.

-> ⭐️ In order to bring the iOS experience closer to the Android one, you can still send **data-only/local/background** notifications for Android while using **remote/alert** notifications for iOS [by configuring the right payload.](#configure-the-payload)
+> ⭐️ In order to bring the iOS experience - where data-only messages are rarely delivered - closer to the Android one where data-only messages have high delivery rates, you may still send **data-only** notifications for Android while using messages with a **notification** payload for iOS [by configuring the right payload.](#configure-the-payload)

 To get started, you will need to implement a [Notification Service Extension](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension) for your iOS app, the following steps will guide you through how to set it up.

 ### Expo

-You can jump straght to [configuring the payload](#configure-the-payload) if you use Expo with one of the community plugins:
+You can jump straight to [configuring the payload](#configure-the-payload) if you use Expo with one of the community plugins:
 - https://github.com/LunatiqueCoder/expo-notifee-plugin
 - https://github.com/evennit/notifee-expo-plugin